I am the head of the piano program at

 To apply to our program, go to:

-Watch the video below from our second year, and please help spread the word to passionate young aspiring musicians.
+Watch the video below from last year, and please help spread the word to passionate young aspiring musicians.

 Stanford Jazz Workshop -- Every July!